ignaac1o/Real_State_mva/README.md

 12- B 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town

-13- LSTAT % lower status of the population
+13- LSTAT % lower status of the population (proportion of adults without, some high school education and proportion of male workers classified as laborers)

 14- MEDV Median value of owner-occupied homes in $1000's